 45. The Development Cooperation Forum is a biennial meeting convened by the Economic and Social Council and chaired by the President of the Council.
-With the objective of reviewing trends and progress in international development cooperation and to ensure its effectiveness, this year's meeting built on an extensive two-year preparatory process, involving expert group meetings, capacity-development workshops and analytical work.
-The latter included the 2024-2025 Development Cooperation Forum survey exercise, which had the highest response rate since its inception, and the report of the Secretary-General on trends and progress in international development cooperation (E/2025/8).
+With the objective to review trends and progress in international development cooperation and ensure its effectiveness, this year's meeting built on an extensive two-year preparatory process, involving expert group meetings, capacity development workshops, and analytical work.
+The latter included the

+2024-2025 DCF Survey exercise, which achieved the highest response rate since its inception, and the report of the Secretary-General on trends and progress in international development cooperation (E/2025/8).